NeurodataWithoutBorders/nwb-schema/docs/language/source/specification_language_description.rst

 * ``neurodata_types`` then is an optional list of strings indicating which neurodata_types should be included from the given specification source or namespace.
 The default is ``neurodata_types: null`` indicating that all neurordata_types should be included.
+* ``doc`` is an optional key for source files with a doc string to further document the content of the source file.
+* ``title`` is an option key for source files to provide a descriptive title for a file for documentation purposes.

 .. attention::